Alfred Cecil Rowlandson: Late life and legacy

-Rowlandson, who had to work extremely hard to keep control of a business worked on a small margin of profit.
+Rowlandson had to work extremely hard to keep control of a business which worked on a small profit margin.
 By 1922 it was reported that "for some time" Rowlandson's "health had been unsatisfactory".

 In April 1922 Rowlandson, accompanied by his wife and three children, left Sydney on a voyage to North America for the sake of his health.
 However, when he arrived at San Francisco Rowlandson was too ill to land.
 On the return journey to Australia, when the vessel arrived at Wellington, New Zealand, he was removed to a private hospital to be operated on for appendicitis.
 After the operation Rowlandson was reported to have rallied, but diabetic complications set in and he died on 15 June 1922, aged 57 years.

-Alfred C. Rowlandson was buried in Gore Hill cemetery, Sydney, leaving a widow, son, daughter and an adopted daughter.
+Rowlandson was buried in Gore Hill Cemetery, Sydney, leaving a widow, son, daughter and an adopted daughter.

-In just over 20 years of publishing, Rowlandson issued around five million copies of books by about 70 authors, illustrated by over 30 artists, and left a name for just dealing not surpassed by any other publisher.
+In just over 20 years of publishing, Rowlandson issued around five million copies of books by about 70 authors, illustrated by over 30 artists, and left a name for scrupulous dealing not surpassed by any other publisher.